httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 * Editorial improvements.
 * Define "structured header name" and "structured header value" terms (#908).
 * Corrected text about valid characters in strings (#931).
+* Removed most instances of the word "textual", as it was redundant (#915).

 ## Since draft-ietf-httpbis-header-structure-12